 - DON’T ignore what your body is telling you.
 I never had swollen feet before… until I was pregnant.
 It would come on with extreme heat (hello I was pregnant all summer for both girls) or when I ate a lot of salty foods.
 I also felt the difference in my energy with the lack of protein in my diet or when I was low on water.
 Take it easy when your body is giving you a sign that you need to take a nap or just slow down.
 You are growing a human and that’s tough work!

 - DO accept the assistance of a lactation consultant.
-As a first time mom you don’t know what a “good latch” is so let them help you!
-At our hospital one visited me once or twice a day to help with any attachment issues, answered questions or even taught me new positions! (laying down next to baby and feeding is SOO great in those early days/weeks — ask about it!)
+As a first time mom you don’t know what a “good latch” is so let the lactation consultants help you!
+Our hospital provided one that would come around twice a day and help with any attachment issues, answered questions I had and even taught me new positions! (laying down next to baby and feeding is SOO great in those early days/weeks — ask about it!)
 Who knew that breast feeding can be two handed, there were so many positions, that babies needed to be stimulated to stay awake while feeding or that the colors of their poop said a lot of about the types of milk they were consuming?!
+Not this first time mom!

 - DO say thank you!
 Make sure to send thank you cards for both your shower gifts before baby and for any gifts received after baby.
 I also took photos of the outfits and emailed them to myself with a note on who gave them.
 When I remembered, I tried to take a cute shot of her in said outfit and emailed it to the giver.
 I’m personally not on Facebook so I like to think the person enjoyed receiving this personalized extra thank you in their inbox.